fru-io/handbook/docs/company/slack-policy.md

 - **#help** - This is where you can go to receive assistance with any topic.
 It can be useful when you aren't sure about where to communicate a specific piece of information or for general help requests.
 - **#welcome** - Company wide channel for general Q&A. Anyone in the company can post here, but you are not required to monitor or participate in the channel.
 - **#people-services** - Use this channel to announce when you will be away from the keyboard for extended periods.
 Offical PTO requests should go through Bamboo.
 This channel is meant more as a courtesy to your team mates and managers.
+- **watercooler** - Company wide channel for watercooler conversations.
+Anyone in the company can post here, but you are not required to monitor or participate in the channel.

 ### Company Products